szager-chromium/rr/Using-rr-in-an-IDE.md

 ## Using rr in an IDE

-Since rr has implemented a standard gdb server interface, this means it can be used in integrated development environments (IDEs) which support GUI debugging based on gdb.
+rr implements the standard gdb server interface, and also can present the gdb command-line interface.
+This means it can be used in integrated development environments (IDEs) which support GUI debugging based on gdb/gdbserver.

 ### Setting up [CLion](https://www.jetbrains.com/clion/)/[QtCreator](http://doc.qt.io/qtcreator/)